jinilover/miscellaneous-notes/Note_on_Haskell.md

 ```
 * `F` is not injective.

-GHC can't infer injectvity because a TF can be complex or recursive.  `TypeFamilyDependencies` is required to inform GHC `F` is injective.
+In the first example, we can tell `F` is injective.
+Since a TF can be complex or recursive, GHC does not infer injectvity s.t. we should tell it.
+In that case, we use the "dependency" syntax by enabling `TypeFamilyDependencies`.
 ```Haskell
 type family F a = r | r -> a where
   F Int  = Bool